100 Ways To Live More Sustainably | Simple & Practical Tips

 53. Most dry cleaners will recycle plastic dry-cleaning bags and hangers: Ask your dry cleaner if they have a take-back program.

-54. Use rechargeable batteries instead of single-use ones: Rechargeable batteries can be reused many times, reducing waste.
+54. Use rechargeable batteries instead of single-use ones: Rechargeable batteries can be reused many times and cut the need for single-use ones.

-55. Refill ink cartridges instead of buying a whole new one
+55. Refill ink cartridges instead of buying a new one

 56. Recycle paper or use it for things like writing notes or making labels: Giving paper a second life!